 Functional skills in English and Maths at level 1 (if you do not have an equivalent)

 service process and provide the result prior to starting.
-Please contact our apprenticeship recruitment team if you need help in finding employment.

-An situational judgement test which will include a range of real-life scenarios about which the learner will have to answer questions in a multiple choice format (60 questions).
+A situational judgement test which will include a range of real-life scenarios about which the learner will have to answer questions in a multiple choice format (60 questions).
 The assessment will normally be undertaken online, under controlled conditions with a time limit applied.